An account of a visit to a Dezome Shiki, but first – all about the dezome shiki…

 A dezome shiki is a fire fighters ceremony unique to Japan.
 Traditionally it involved mainly ladder acrobats, but nowadays it often involves a parade of fire fighters and / or fire brigade vehicles.
 There are live demonstrations of fire fighters skills and capabilities, sometimes involving helicopters and / or other brigade vehicles.
 Often there is a water jet demonstration too.

-Dezome shiki are carried out all around Japan.
+The fire brigade carry out Dezome shiki all around Japan.
 Not every city has one, but usually each district does.
 A district can incorporate a few different cities and / or towns.
-Tokyo’s New Year fire brigade event is the largest in Japan and is aired live on national TV on January 6th annually.
+The largest in Japan is Tokyo’s New Year fire brigade event.
+They air it live on national TV on January 6th annually.
+Unfortunately, in 2022, a lot of the dezome shiki have been cancelled.
+If you are in Saitama Prefecture, you can see which ones are on (with dates and other information) in 2022 here.

 Sometimes a town or city’s official website will post information about the local event.
 However, this is not always the case, so the best thing to do is figure out what district your local fire station is under and look up the district’s website.
 They will have information about the New Year firefighter events in your area.